How to develop a social media policy for employees in 2020 and beyond

 Scroll top

-A decade ago Zappo’s had a social media policy for employees that was more or less the industry standard: “Be real and use your best judgment”.
-Ten years ago this policy might have been enough.
-But with the metaphorical and literal explosion of social media, defining “best judgment” and “be real” has gotten a lot less straightforward.
-The need for an effective social media policy for employees, however, has become more pressing than ever.
+A decade ago, Zappos had a social media policy for employees that was more or less the industry standard: “Be real and use your best judgment.”
+Ten years ago, this policy might have been enough.
+However, with social media’s metaphorical and literal explosion, defining “best judgment” and “be real” has become much less straightforward.
+However, the need for an effective social media policy for employees has become more pressing than ever.

 No longer a tool to curtail employee social media usage by force, a social media policy for employees today can empower, engage and delight employees and customers alike.
 How did this document, originally hated by employees, become such an important component of a brand’s overall social media strategy?
 Should employers suddenly change course and encourage employees to spend time on social networks during work hours?